nickmvincent/data_napkin_math/README.md

 - **Collaboratively produced**: Help us improve our inputs and scenarios!
 Inputs are loaded from a YAML file in the project GitHub repository: you can suggest additions and changes via GitHub or Google Sheets. (see below)

 ## Contributing
-There are three ways to contribute to Data Napkin Math:
+There are three ways to contribute to the inputs and scenarios presented in Data Napkin Math:

-1. **Pull Requests via GitHub**: Edit the `data/data.yaml` file and submit your changes.
+1. (Very low friction) **Note or Issue**: Just send us a note or open a GitHub issue with your thoughts.
-2. **Google Sheet Comments**: If you prefer, you can leave suggestions or feedback directly in our [public Google Drive folder (comment link)](https://drive.google.com/drive/folders/1_UKI4KXKeItuDDCmOtxx8cgmoh3weui5?usp=sharing).
+2. (Low friction) **Google Sheet Comments**: If you prefer, you can leave suggestions or feedback directly in our [public Google Drive folder (comment link)](https://drive.google.com/drive/folders/1_UKI4KXKeItuDDCmOtxx8cgmoh3weui5?usp=sharing).
-3. Just send us a note or open a GitHub issue with your thoughts.
+3 (More friction, but appreciated) **Pull Requests via GitHub**: Edit the `data/inputs.yaml` file and/or `calculations.js`, run `node test`, and then submit your changes as PR.

 For detailed guidelines, see the [Contributor Guide](https://github.com/nickmvincent/data_napkin_math/wiki/Contributor-Guide) in the [Wiki](https://github.com/nickmvincent/data_napkin_math/wiki).

+You are also more than welcome to contribute towards the development of the app.

 ### Installation and Pre-reqs